3 Running Energy Systems: How Each One Shapes Your Training

 What are the 3 energy systems used in running?

-How should you train each energy system?
+How do I train my aerobic energy system?

 Jeff Gaudette, M.S.
 Johns Hopkins University